The Queensland stock route network has a long and rich history of supporting landholders.

-The stock route network is also valued for comprising native flora and fauna and remnant vegetation and Indigenous and non-Indigenous cultural heritage.
-Stock routes also contain major infrastructure for the transport of water, power and for communication.
+The stock route network is also valued for its native flora and fauna and remnant vegetation, as well as for its Indigenous and non-Indigenous cultural heritage.
+Stock routes contain major infrastructure for the transport of water, power and for communication.

 To use the stock route network, you need permits for: